janveverka/MitHgg/PhotonTree/README.txt

 To-Done List
 ------------
   * 29.11.
+13:00 - Set cos theta*  to -999 in the dump if not VH had,
+    similarly for dijetMVA and combiMVA if not VBF
+  * 29.11.
 12:00 - Implemented the VBF selection in the MvaCategoryReader
   * 29.11.
 02:00 - Added more plots to the comparison script, produced new comparisons to the first Globe dump with the inclusive/dijet cats a la Josh